cyberphone/doc/payments/review-secure-payment-confirmation.md

 This contrasts to wallet based systems where the user authorization process is performed in an integrated fashion, making them appear like "black boxes" for merchants while offering unified UIs for users.
 ![w3creview](https://user-images.githubusercontent.com/8044211/130892465-af7dac90-99df-4df2-a8a4-085dee57d806.png)
+The reliance on untrusted Web code is compensated for by the certification requirement.

 ## Commercialization Hurdles
 Although the use of FIDO/WebAuthn adds PSD2 compatible SCA (Strong Customer Authentication) and "dynamic linking",